walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity/README.md

 Deterministic loopback fixtures in `src/commonTestFixtures/kotlin` are included only by consumer test source sets.
 They do not add a production transport kind.
-From the unified-build root, run the focused engine suite with:
+From the Identity repository root, run the focused engine suite with:

 ```bash
 ./gradlew :waltid-libraries:credentials:waltid-mdoc-proximity:jvmTest